riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 ### 4.4   Bell States

-hadamard -> CNOT
+Hadamard then CNOT

 4 bell states

-read 1 then know the other instantly
+read 1 then know the other instantly (Maximally Entangled)

+​	but not always!
+(Partially Entangled)

 ## Chapter 5:   Quantum Networks